-We know the quality of instruction a student receives makes a huge difference.
+We know the quality of instruction students receive makes a huge difference in their achievement.
 Having teachers in the top 25 percent of effectiveness versus the bottom 25 percent would enable the average low-income child to make up the typical achievement gap in just three to four years.
 Consecutive excellent teachers also can help middling students leap ahead.
-Yet, we know that the ways schools generally work today, with one teacher assigned to each classroom, only about 25 percent of classes will have one of these top-tier teachers at a given time.
+Yet we also know that given the way schools generally work today, with one teacher assigned to each classroom, only about 25 percent of classes will have one of these top-tier teachers at a given time.
 The other 75 percent will not.

-As we have argued elsewhere, one promising strategy to change those numbers is to "extend the reach" of excellent teachers to more students, paying these teachers more, and attracting and keeping more of them-while still remaining within budget.
-States, districts, and schools are beginning to deploy more comprehensive systems to determine teacher effectiveness.
+As we have argued elsewhere, one promising strategy to change those numbers is to extend the reach of excellent teachers to more students, paying these teachers more, and attracting and keeping more of them-while still remaining within budget.
+States, districts, and schools are beginning to deploy more-comprehensive systems to determine teacher effectiveness.
 As those systems improve, education leaders will know with more certainty and in more subjects and grades which teachers are achieving the strongest results.
-Schools can move to identify the best teachers more rapidly, rather than waiting for systems legally defensible for dismissals.
-With better evaluation, the opportunity to leverage great teachers to help more students will grow significantly.
+Schools can move to identify the best teachers more rapidly, rather than waiting for systems that better allow for legally defensible dismissals.
+With better evaluation, the opportunity to leverage great teachers to help more students will grow significantly.9

 Some ways of extending excellent teachers' reach do not require technology.
 For example, schools could shift a few more students into better teachers' classrooms or put teacher-leaders in charge of multiple classrooms.
-But the digital revolution can extend great teachers' reach much further, in three ways: replacing a portion of instructional work with digital tools, interacting with more students remotely by removing some non-instructional tasks, and instructing students "boundlessly" via video and smart software that personalizes learning.
+But the digital revolution can extend great teachers' reach much further, in three ways: replacing a portion of instructional work with digital tools, interacting with more students remotely by removing some noninstructional tasks, and instructing students "boundlessly" via video and smart software that personalizes learning.